CJendantix/ui_forge/README.md

 item format is the main format used by the majority of widgets in this system.

 ### definitions
-An "arg," from here on out, is a key-value pair, from within a dictionary, that is itself a value of a key-value pair from within the dictionary passed to `dict_ui`
+An "arg," from here on out, is a key-value pair, from within a dictionary, that is itself a value of a dictionary in item format

 A sub arg is an arg that is only passed with a certain functionality